 Gutters may not be top of mind when you think about your home, but ignoring them can lead to costly damage.
 Gutters drain the water from your roof and funnel it to the ground, preventing damage to the structure.
 If your gutters and downspouts are clogged, costly problems may result, including:

 - Mould: Clogged gutters result in standing water.
-If the water can’t escape, it will stagnate and breed mould.
-If the mould gets inside your house, it can cause health problems for your family and affect the value of your home.
+If the water can’t escape, it will stagnate and breed mold.
+If the mold gets inside your house, it can cause health problems for your family and affect the value of your home.